Operators

 Versions Behind Calculation

 From release 2024.14-crunch (nym-node v1.2.0), the config_score parameter takes into account also nodes version (denoted as versions_behind).
-The "current version" is the one marked as Latest in our repository.
+The "current version" is the one marked as Latest in the repository (opens in a new tab).
 The parameter versions_behind indicates the number of versions between the Latest version and the version run by the node, and it is factored into the config score with this formula:

 📌